ynput/OpenPype/website/docs/dev_publishing.md

 object of **CreatedInstance** has method **data_to_store** which returns dictionary that can be parsed to json string.
 This method will return all data related to instance so can be re-created using `CreatedInstance.from_existing(data)`.

-## Create context
+#### *Create context* {#category-doc-link}

-Controller and wrapper around creation is `CreateContext` which cares about loading of plugins needed for creation.
+Controller and wrapper around Creating is `CreateContext` which cares about loading of plugins needed for Creating.
 And validates required functions in host implementation.

 Context discovers creator and publish plugins.
-Trigger collections of existing instances on creators and trigger creation itself.
+Trigger collections of existing instances on creators and trigger Creating itself.
 Also keeps in mind instance objects by their ids.

 Creator plugins can call **creator_adds_instance** or **creator_removed_instance** to add/remove instance but these methods are not meant to be called directly out of creator.
 The reason is that is creator's responsibility to remove metadata or decide if should remove the instance.

-### Required functions in host implementation
+#### Required functions in host implementation
 Host implementation **must** have implemented **get_context_data** and **update_context_data**.
-These two functions are needed to store metadata that are not related to any instane but are needed for creation and publishing process.
+These two functions are needed to store metadata that are not related to any instance but are needed for Creating and publishing process.
 Right now are there stored data about enabled/disabled optional publish plugins.
 When data are not stored and loaded properly reset of publishing will cause that they will be set to default value.
 Similar to instance data can be context data also parsed to json string.

 There are also few optional functions.
 For UI purposes it is possible to implement **get_context_title** which can return string showed in UI as a title.
 Output string may contain html tags.
 It is recommended to return context path (it will be created function this purposes) in this order `"{project name}/{asset hierarchy}/<b>{asset name}</b>/{task name}"`.